geology

 Sometimes a mining company does not want to purchase a property because they are uncertain of the type, amount or quality of minerals that exist there.
 In these situations the mining company will lease the mineral rights or a portion of those rights.

 A lease is an agreement that gives the mining company the right to enter the property, conduct tests and determine if suitable minerals exist there.
 To acquire this right the mining company will pay the property owner an amount of money when the lease is signed.
 This payment reserves the property for the mining company for a specific duration of time.
 If the company finds suitable minerals it may proceed to mine.
-If the mining company does not commence production before the lease expires then all rights to the property and the minerals return to the owner.
+If the mining company does not commence production before the lease expires, then all rights to the property and the minerals return to the owner.

-When minerals are produced from a leased property the owner is usually paid a share of the production income.
-This money is known as a "royalty payment".
+When minerals are produced from a leased property, the owner is usually paid a share of the production income.
+This money is known as a "royalty payment."
 The amount of the royalty payment is specified in the lease agreement.
 It can be a fixed amount per ton of minerals produced or a percentage of the production value.
 Other terms are also possible.

 Oil and Gas Rights

-Mineral rights also include the rights to any oil and natural gas that exist beneath a property.
+Mineral rights often include the rights to any oil and natural gas that exist beneath a property.
 The rights to these commodities can be sold or leased to others.
 In most cases, oil and gas rights are leased.
-The lessee is usually uncertain if oil or gas will be found so they generally prefer to pay a small amount for a lease rather than pay a larger amount to purchase.
+The lessee is usually uncertain if oil or gas will be found, so they generally prefer to pay a small amount for a lease rather than pay a larger amount to purchase.
 A lease gives the lessee a right to test the property by drilling and other methods.
-If drilling discovers oil or gas of marketable quantity and quality it may be produced directly from the exploratory well.
+If drilling discovers oil or gas of marketable quantity and quality, it may be produced directly from the exploratory well.

-To entice the property owner to commit to a lease the lessee generally offers a lease payment (often called a "signing bonus").
+To entice the property owner to commit to a lease, the lessee generally offers a lease payment (often called a "signing bonus").
 This is an up-front payment to the owner for granting the lessee a right to explore the property for a limited period of time (usually a few months to a few years).
-If the lessee does not explore or explores and does not find marketable oil or gas then the lease expires and the lessee has no further rights.
+If the lessee does not explore, or explores and does not find marketable oil or gas, then the lease expires and the lessee has no further rights.
 If the lessee finds oil or gas and begins production, a regular stream of royalty payments usually keeps the terms of the lease in force.

 In addition to a signing bonus, most lease agreements require the lessee to pay the owner a share of the value of produced oil or gas.
 The customary royalty percentage is 12.5 percent or 1/8 of the value of the oil or gas at the wellhead.
 Some states have laws that require the owner be paid a minimum royalty (often 12.5 percent).
 However, owners who have highly desirable properties and highly developed negotiating skills can sometimes get 15 percent, 20 percent, 25 percent or more.
-When oil or natural gas is produced the royalty payments can greatly exceed the amounts paid as a signing bonus.
-(Royalty estimation tool).
+When oil or natural gas is produced, the royalty payments can greatly exceed the amounts paid as a signing bonus.

-Oil and Gas Unitization
+Oil and Gas Unitization and Pooling

 Below the surface, oil and gas have the ability to move through the rock.
 They can travel through tiny pore spaces - such as between the grains of sand in sandstone or through the tiny openings created by fractures.
 This mobility allows a well to drain oil or gas from adjacent lands.
-So, a well drilled on your land could drain gas from a neighbor's land if the well was drilled sufficiently close to the boundary.
+So, a well drilled on your land could drain gas from a neighbor's land if the well was drilled sufficiently close to the property boundary.

 Some states have recognized the ability of oil and gas to cross property boundaries underground.
 These states have produced regulations that govern the fair sharing of oil and gas royalties.
 These states generally require drilling companies to specify how oil and gas royalties will be shared among adjacent property owners when a permit for drilling is filed.
 The proposed sharing of royalties will be based upon what is known about the geometry of the oil or gas reservoir compared to the geometry of property ownership at the surface.
-This procedure is known as "unitization".
+This procedure is known as "unitization."

 Some states do not have rules for unitization of oil and gas royalties.
 Other states have them but only for wells that produce from certain areas or from certain depths.
 These rules can play a critical role in a leasing or resource development strategy.
 Some people tell stories about landmen saying "Lease to me now or we will drill your neighbor's land and drain your gas without paying you a cent."
 In some situations, an absence of state regulations allows this to occur.
-If you are contacted about leasing your mineral rights you should contact an attorney for advice on how the laws of your state will apply to your property.
+If you are contacted about leasing your mineral rights, you should contact an attorney for advice on how the laws of your state will apply to your property.

 Mineral Rights Negotiations